Nyiko-Shabangu/Auction-Bidding-predictor/readme.md

 ## 📝 Future Improvements
 - Implementation of API endpoints for real-time predictions
 - Integration of deep learning models for image-based vehicle analysis
-- Development of interactive dashboard for visualization
+- Development of an interactive dashboard for visualization
 - Addition of more sophisticated feature engineering techniques
 - Implementation of model monitoring and retraining pipeline

-## 📫 Contact
-Feel free to reach out for any questions or collaboration opportunities!

-[Your Name]
-- LinkedIn: [Your LinkedIn Profile]
-- Email: [Your Email]
-- Portfolio: [Your Portfolio Website]

 ## 📄 License
 This project is licensed under the MIT License - see the LICENSE.md file for details